luisbdavila/Cars4You_End2End_ML_Pipeline_Project/Code/predictions/README.md

-Folder where the prediction are going to be stored.
+Folder where the prediction are going to be stored (after deployment stage).